 The City Council of the City of Stockton adopted the 2009 SWQCCP in February 9, 2010.
 Priority Projects were required to comply with the 2009 SWQCCP from that date forward.
-The 2009 SWQCCP is available on the City's website.1 A 2009 SWQCCP fact sheet (Appendix G-1 of the 2009-2010 Annual Report) and Volume Reduction Requirement (VRR) Calculator (Appendix G-2 of the 2009-2010 Annual Report) were developed in February 2010 to communicate changes to the SWQCCP and assist with new requirements.
-On March 11, 2010 San Joaquin County and the City of Stockton held a four hour workshop at the San Joaquin County Agricultural Center for key personnel and the development and construction community to highlight the requirements of the 2009 SWQCCP.
+The 2009 SWQCCP is available on the City's website.
+A 2009 SWQCCP fact sheet (Appendix G-1 of the 2009-2010 Annual Report) and Volume Reduction Requirement (VRR) Calculator (Appendix G-2 of the 2009-2010 Annual Report) were developed in February 2010 to communicate changes to the SWQCCP and assist with new requirements.
+On March 11, 2010, the City and County held a four hour workshop at the San Joaquin County Agricultural Center for key personnel and the development and construction community to highlight the requirements of the 2009 SWQCCP.
 This workshop was also used to introduce the VRR Calculator and illustrate how it is to be used to comply with the Volume Reduction Requirement.